micooz/ai-bookmark/README.md

 # ai-bookmark

-An AI assistant for searching your bookmarks.
+An AI assistant for searching from your bookmarks.